Skip to content

 You can’t get lost, as you are confined by the walls of the canyon; but there are many different routes you can take and rocks you can choose to scramble over.
 Previous hikers have created “cairns” or stacks of rocks that help guide you.

-The hike up until this point is beautiful.
-If you don’t feel comfortable continuing it is still worth the trip; however, if you’re up for a challenge, this is where it gets interesting!
+Up until this point, the hike is beautiful, so if you don’t feel comfortable continuing it is still worth the trip; however, if you’re up for a challenge, this is where it gets interesting!

 There are three sets of ropes set up on boulders that you can use to hoist yourself up onto the upper levels of the canyon.
 The ropes are pretty sketchy, with old tree logs jammed in for footing.
 This is only recommended if you are fit and with a companion, to support each other up the ropes.